The

 Test-Retest Stability - An evaluation of test-retest reliability was performed which compared initial and follow-up parent CPI ratings of 150 students at approximate one-year intervals.
 Of the 150 follow-up sets of ratings, 92% were found to show a pattern of processing which identified identical areas of relatively significant strength and weakness as were noted on the initial rating.
 This suggests an overall stability correlation of approximately .92.

 Internal Consistency - In order to assess the internal consistency and overall reliability of the CPI a split-half method was employed in which the entire CPI item pool and each subscale was randomly divided into 2 similar forms.
-These split-half correlations were then gathered from the entire normative sample of 3315 cases and are presented in Table 2.1.
+These split-half correlations were then gathered from the initial normative sample of 4554 cases and are presented in Table 2.1.
 Correlations across specific processing areas range from .85 to .92 with overall Global Processing Index (GPI) correlations ranging from .94 to .96.
 This data verifies that the CPI has very strong internal consistency.

 Table 2.1